 There was a time when farming in Kansas was not without perils.
 One story goes that Lem Blanchard went forth one afternoon in mid-July to inspect his cornfield in the Republic Valley.
-He scaled a young stalk to overlook the forest-like field and from its top was able to see into the next county.
-When he turned to descend he was horrified to find that the stalk was growing upward faster than he could scramble down.
-For two days he made back-breaking efforts to reach the ground.
+He scaled a young stalk to overlook the forest-like field and saw into the next county from its top.
+When he turned to descend, he was horrified to find that the stalk was growing upward faster than he could scramble down.
+For two days, he made back-breaking efforts to reach the ground.
 At last, to keep him from starving to death, kind neighbors who had tracked him to the foot of the towering stalk shot Lem dead.

-There are those who say that Lem was rescued by a balloonist but, that seems improbable.
+Some say that a balloonist rescued Lem but, that seems improbable.
 If Lem had not perished on the cornstalk, surely other of his adventures among the gigantic squash, pumpkins, and taters on his farm would have been recorded.
 Lem would have saved himself if the corn had been mature.
 Another farmer caught in a similar predicament subsisted on raw ears of corn.
 When the cornstalk ceased growing, enabling him to descend, he found that 40 bushels of corncobs had accumulated below his perch.

-The enormous stalks of corn were of course grown on extremely large fields.
+The enormous stalks of corn were, of course, grown on vast fields.
 There was one man whose field was so wide that by the time the mortgage was recorded on the west side, the mortgage on the east side had come due.
 The hired man and hired girl, following their wedding, went out to milk the cows that grazed on the west side.
-When they returned they had a child one-year-old.
+When they returned, they had a child one-year-old.